 (3-0) 3 hours credit.
-Prerequisite: ENG 1033 or the eqivalent.
+Prerequisite: ENG 2213 or Completion of the General Education Requirement in Literary Studies.
 Study of representative works of major British writers from Chaucer to Milton, exclusive of Shakespeare.
+Required of students majoring in English.

 2233 Major British Writers II